-- 5. Holdings Acquired by Trust or Will.
+Holdings acquired by trust or will.
 Holdings acquired under the terms of a trust that was irrevocable on May 26, 1969, or under the terms of a will executed by that date, are treated as held by the foundation on May 26, 1969, except that the 15- and 10-year periods of the first phase for the holdings start on the date of distribution under the trust or will instead of on May 26, 1969.
 See section 4943(c)(5) and Regulations section 53.4943-5.
-See section 4943(d)(1) and Regulations section 53.4943-8 for rules relating to constructive holdings held in a corporation, partnership, estate, or trust for the benefit of the foundation. - 6.
-Gifts or Bequests of Business Holdings.
-Except as provided in exception 5, there is a special rule for private foundations that have excess business holdings as a result of a change in holdings after May 26, 1969.
+See section 4943(d)(1) and Regulations section 53.4943-8 for rules relating to constructive holdings held in a corporation, partnership, estate, or trust for the benefit of the foundation.

+Gifts or bequests of business holdings.
+Except as provided in the exception regarding Holdings acquired by trust or will (discussed above), there is a special rule for private foundations that have excess business holdings as a result of a change in holdings after May 26,1969.
 This rule applies if the change is other than by purchase by the foundation or by disqualified persons (such as through gift or bequest) and the additional holdings result in the foundation having excess business holdings.
 In that case, the foundation has 5 years to reduce these holdings or those of its disqualified persons to permissible levels to avoid the tax.
 See section 4943(c)(6) and Regulations section 53.4943-6.